webpagine/pagine/README.md

 ### Can I use Pagine for building complex web application?

-It can only help you get rid of repetitive work about static contents.
+Yes.
+It can help you get rid of repetitive work about static contents.

-Templates can increase productivity as long as Pagine well integrated with external tools.
+And templates can also increase productivity as long as Pagine well integrated with external tools via ***workflow***.

-So, **it depends**.

-### Co-operate with external tools such as npx?
+### Co-operate with external tools such as TypeScript compiler or npx?

-It is possible.
-This step should be transparent to external tools.

-Run `npx` in *public* directory after the generation by Pagine.
+It can be done via ***workflow***.

 ### What is the origin of the logo and name?